switchupcb/copygen/README.md

 #### Why would I do that?

 In order to keep a program adaptable _(to new features)_, a program may contain two types of models.
 The first type of model is the **domain model** which is **used throughout your application** to model its business logic.
 For example, the [domain models of Copygen](https://github.com/switchupcb/copygen/tree/main/cli/models) focus on field relations and manipulation.
 In contrast, the ideal way to store your data _(such as in a database)_ may not match your domain model.
 In order to amend this problem, you create a **data model**.
-The [data models of Copygen](https://github.com/switchupcb/copygen/blob/main/cli/loader/models.go) are located in its loader(s).
+The [data models of Copygen](https://github.com/switchupcb/copygen/blob/main/cli/config/models.go) are located in its configuration loader.
 In many cases, you will need a way to map these models together to exchange information from your data-model to your domain _(and vice-versa)_.
 It's tedious to repeateadly do this in the application _(through assignment or function definitions)_.
 Copygen solves this problem.

 ## Contributing